-All guests, including those who live on-campus in another residence hall, will be required to be signed-in at the Front Desk of the residence hall that they are visiting (with the exception of Willard Hall) between the hours of 7:00 P.M. and 2:00 A.M.
-Proper Identification is required; such as school ID, driver license, state ID.
-Guests must be signed-in and escorted in order to gain entrance into the residence halls.
-One resident cannot sign in more than TWO guests at a time and may not sign anyone else in until those guests leave.
-If a resident has a guest in the building before 7:00 P.M, they must go to the front desk at 7:00 to have their guest(s) signed in.
+- 1. All guests, including those who live on-campus in another residence hall, will be required to be signed-in at the Front Desk of the residence hall that they are visiting (with the exception of Willard Hall) - a.
+Fridays-Wednesdays 7:00pm to 12:00am. - b.
+Thursdays 7:00pm to 2:00am. - 2.
+Proper Identification is required; such as school ID, driver license, state ID, passport. - 3.
+Guests must be signed-in and escorted at all times in order to gain entrance into the residence halls. - 4.
+If a resident has a guest in the building before 7:00pm, they must go to the front desk at 7:00pm to have their guest(s) signed in.